 - Invite the reviewers back so that they can see the improvements you made based on their opinion.

-- Look for the restaurant improvement areas based on customer feedback.
+- Look for the restaurant improvement areas based on customer feedback from restaurant survey questions.

 Frequently Asked Questions (FAQ)